Wattpad/ship-it/docs/OVERVIEW.md

 2. A CloudWatch Rule picks up the push event and drops some metadata about the event into an SQS queue.

 3. Ship-it consumes this push event and parses out the image tag.
-The tag is then used to update `HelmRelease` YAML file with the latest running version of the service, which is then committed to a git repository.
+The tag is then used to update `HelmRelease` YAML file with the latest image version of the service, which is then committed to a git repository.

 4. To deploy the service, the Ship-it operator downloads the Helm chart for the service.
 Using the chart, Ship-it executes the deployment with the tiller client.